Social Work (B.S.W.)

 The Seton Hill Social Work Program is accredited by the Council on Social Work Education, recognized by the Council for Higher Education Accreditation as the sole accrediting agency for social work education in the United States.
 As part of this accreditation, Seton Hill University measures and reports student learning outcomes in the Social Work Program.
 Click here to download the Assessment of Student Learning Outcomes Word Document.

-According to the U.S. Bureau of Labor Statistics, Social Work careers are projected to grow up to 16 percent through 2026, which is faster than average.
-Social Work students at Seton Hill graduate prepared for jobs in the social work field, including positions as counselors, caseworkers and managers, community organizers and mental health educators.
+According to the U.S. Bureau of Labor Statistics, social work careers are projected to grow up to 11 percent through 2028, which is faster than average.
+Social work students at Seton Hill graduate prepared for jobs in the social work field, including positions as counselors, caseworkers and managers, community organizers and mental health educators.